bartificer/programming-by-stealth/docs/pbs44.md

 }
 ```

 However, regardless of which of those implementations you choose, the fact that `i` defaults to `1` is not immediately obvious at a glance — you have to work through the logic of the function to figure that out.
-This is a contrived overly simple example with just one optional argument, in reality the code for defaulting arguments will be mixed in with many more lines of code, so the default values will be even less obvious.
+This is a contrived overly simple example with just one optional argument.
+In reality the code for defaulting arguments will be mixed in with many more lines of code, so the default values will be even less obvious.

-With ES6 we can give default values right within the function declaration, so our function now becomes just:
+With ES6 we can give default values right within the function declaration.
+Our function now becomes just:

 ```javascript
 function inc(n, i = 1){